Bogle-L'Ouverture Publications: History

 The birth of Bogle-L'Ouverture Publications (BLP) was a direct response to the 1968 banning from Jamaica of historian and scholar Walter Rodney, who was then teaching at the University of the West Indies in Mona and outside the lecture halls had been sharing his knowledge and exchanging ideas with the island's working people, prompting the government's censure.
 Thousands of Jamaicans took to the streets protesting the ban and in London a group of concerned West Indians – the Huntleys, Richard Small, Ewart Thomas, Andrew Salkey and others – decided to challenge it by publishing and distributing Rodney's speeches and lectures.
-These were published in 1969 as BLP's first title, The Groundings with My Brothers, financed by friends and community funding, and much reprinted.
+These were published in 1969 – with the encouragement of the existent black UK publishers John La Rose of New Beacon Books and Margaret Busby of Allison and Busby – as BLP's first title, The Groundings with My Brothers, financed by friends and community funding, and much reprinted.
 Speaking in 1979 at an event marking BLP's 10th anniversary, Jessica Huntley recalled: "It was a political position we took....
 We barely made the money to pay the printer....
 We just gave away a lot of copies to people so people must read it."
 The company went on also to become the original publisher (jointly with Tanzania Publishing House) in 1972 of Rodney's influential work How Europe Underdeveloped Africa.

 Among other notable titles on the BLP list are Linton Kwesi Johnson's Dread Beat and Blood (1975), several books by Andrew Salkey (a director and long-time supporter of BLP), Beryl Gilroy's Black Teacher, Journey to an Illusion: The West Indian in Britain by Donald Hinds, and poetry collections by Valerie Bloom, Sam Greenlee, Lemn Sissay, Lucinda Roy, Imruh Bakari and John Lyons.

 Bogle-L'Ouverture was also involved in educational interventions on behalf of Black children and parents – crucially highlighted in Bernard Coard's How the West Indian Child Is Made Educationally Subnormal in the British School System: The Scandal of the Black Child in Schools in Britain (New Beacon, 1971); as Gus John has written: "So, when in our work with young children we discovered that black children were typically drawing themselves as white, or expressing a preference for white dolls and seeing white friends as 'nicer' and more desirable, Jessica and Eric published the eye-catching and upbeat little colouring and story book Getting to Know Ourselves [by Bernard and Phyllis Coard, 1972]."